 Driving Online Information Sharing

-Modern intranet software provide a dazzling selection of content generation tools, such as form and assessment builders for capturing peoples’ holiday bookings, health and safety evaluations, employee inductions etc., and these often contain workflow steps so that the data can be tracked and pass seamlessly between nominated intranet users, all without the help of a printer.
-New policies can be advertised to staff using ‘Must Read’ items, which are the digital equivalent of printing something off and pinning it to a staff noticeboard, but with the added bonus that you can now see who’s read it and who hasn’t, making it a much more efficient method for HR and Compliance departments to keep track.
-Groups of users can share documents in their own private space, and have discussions that aren’t visible to other users.
-Events can be broadcast to selected audiences.
-To-do lists can be turned into formal tasks and assigned to users along with detailed notes and time estimates, and Theme editors will keep the design-minded users entertained for hours in their quest to make the intranet software look its best.
+Modern intranet software offers a wide array of content generation tools, including form and assessment builders for capturing holiday bookings, health evaluations, and employee inductions.
+These tools often include workflow steps, allowing data to be tracked and shared seamlessly among users without printing.
+New policies can be communicated through ‘Must Read’ items, the digital equivalent of a noticeboard, with the added benefit of tracking who has read them, enhancing efficiency for HR and Compliance departments.
+Groups can share documents privately and engage in discussions not visible to others.
+Events can be targeted to specific audiences, and to-do lists can be converted into formal tasks assigned to users with detailed notes and time estimates.
+Additionally, Theme editors provide design-minded users with hours of creative engagement to enhance the intranet's appearance.

 Once your intranet is up and running and full of content, the next challenge is to integrate it with as many of your other systems as possible, in order to make it a true ‘one-stop shop’ for your staff.
 At its most basic level this might simply involve embedding a Google Calendar into a page, or you might add a custom module to interact with Office 365 documents, read your Outlook emails, or provide automatic logins via Google or Facebook.
 This step is about breaking down the barriers of use and encouraging people to use the intranet as a central starting point which leads in to the other systems they need to do their jobs, rather than logging into everything separately... thus making your intranet a more efficient and beneficial digital workplace.
 Users on mobile devices will find this particularly beneficial as it will minimize their potentially cumbersome system interactions, and in content terms it will make for a truer reflection of what your staff need to see and use on a daily basis.
 By not integrating, you risk turning your intranet into “something to look at when time allows”, rather than making it the heart of your organisation.